daronphang/programming-resources/cloud-computing/AWS/services/account-management/products.md

 An easy way to setup and govern a secure and compliant multi-account AWS environment based on best practices.
 Helps to automate/streamline the process of creating a new account with the necessary permissions and guardrails.

 Runs on top of AWS Organizations i.e. automatically sets up AWS Organizations to organize accounts and implement SCPs.

+### Guardrails

+When you spin up a new account, it is going to have all the necessary guardrails:

+- Preventive: Proactive measures to prevent issues; usually implemented through IAM policies, AWS Config
+- Detective: Reactive measures to detect and respond to issues

+### Features

+- Simplified multi-account environments
+- Reduce risk of human error when creating an account
+- Automated policy enforcement
+- Improve operational efficiency
+- Continuous monitoring for policy compliance